google/cdep/doc/android-studio-cmake.md

 At this point, CDep has only downloaded the package manifest.
 The parts of the package needed to build will be downloaded on demand.

 ## Step 5 -- Reduce ABIs built to those that SQLite supports
 Most CDep packages, including SQLite, don't support mips and mips64.
 However, some versions of Android Studio still build those ABIs by default.
-Let's reduce the set by editing app/build.gradle.
-Add the following section under `defaultConfig`.
+Let's reduce the set of ABIs.
+Open the file app/build.gradle in Android Studio (not the root build.gradle).
+Add the following to `defaultConfig`.
 ```
+defaultConfig{
     ndk {
         abiFilters "x86", "x86_64", "armeabi-v7a", "armeabi", "arm64-v8a"
     }
+}
 ```

-## Step 6 -- Modify build.gradle to tell CMake where to find the module glue
+## Step 6 -- Modify the CMake arguments to tell CMake where to find the module glue
-Open the file app/build.gradle in Android Studio (not the root build.gradle) and add the following to the defaultConfig section of that file.
+Now add the following lines to the same `defaultConfig` section.
 ```
 defaultConfig {
     externalNativeBuild {